-You can push your Amazon Elastic Load Balancer (ELB) Classic logs to Loggly using an AWS Lambda Script.
-It converts the ELB logs written to S3 into JSON format and then sends them to Loggly.
+You can push Amazon Elastic Load Balancer (ELB) Classic logs to Loggly using an AWS Lambda Script.
+The script converts the ELB logs written to S3 into JSON format and then sends them to Loggly.
 ELB (Application) Logs are not supported at this time.

-Alternatively, you may use our S3 ingestion service that will directly ingest ELB Classic logs into Loggly without requiring a Lambda function.
-Our app pack for ELB contains popular dashboards and saved searches.
-It currently only supports ingesting logs using our S3 ingestion service and not this Lambda script.
+Alternatively, you may use Loggly's S3 ingestion service, which directly ingests ELB Classic logs into Loggly without requiring a Lambda function.
+The Loggly app pack for ELB contains popular dashboards and saved searches.
+It currently supports only ingesting logs using the S3 ingestion service and not a Lambda script.

 Clone the git repo